 This tool enables a firm to carry out analysis of its portfolio of products or various areas of operation.

-In the matrix, attractiveness of the market is plotted against business strength of the firm, which enables the firm to better understand which areas need to be prioritzed for resources.
+In the matrix, attractiveness of the market is plotted against business strength of the firm, which enables the firm to better understand which areas need to be prioritized for resources.

 How to read the Directional Policy matrix.